 - Always crying for food

-Food aggression isn’t a very common behavior in felines but it can still be caused by factors like stress, early weaning, health issues, strong prey drive and multi-cat households.
+Food aggression isn’t very common in felines.
+However, it can be caused by factors like stress, early weaning, health issues, strong prey drive, and multi-cat households.

 Are You Feeding Your Cat Enough?